YanivBah/FullStack_Bootcamp/js/Week 1/Day 3/README.md

 1. Create a function that takes one parameter, a language.

-2. Use a switch statement to log the following string for thegiven 'language':mandarin: 'MOST number of native speakers!'spanish: '2nd place in number of native speakers'english: '3rd place'hindi: 'Number 4'arabic: '5th most spoken language'for all other simply log 'Not in the top 5'
+2. Use a switch statement to log the following string for the given 'language':
+Mandarin: `MOST number of native speakers!`
+Spanish: `2nd place in number of native speakers`
+English: `3rd place`
+Hindi: `Number 4'`
+Arabic: `5th most spoken language` for all other simply log `Not in the top 5`.

 ---